KNIN-TV

 KNIN-TV (channel 9) is a television station licensed to Caldwell, Idaho, United States, serving as the Fox affiliate for the Boise area.
-It is owned by Gray Television, which maintains a shared services agreement (SSA) with the E. W. Scripps Company, owner of Nampa-licensed ABC affiliate KIVI-TV (channel 6), for the provision of certain services.
-Both stations share studios on East Chisholm Drive in Nampa along I-84/US 30/SH-55, while KNIN-TV's transmitter is located at the Bogus Basin ski area summit in unincorporated Boise County.
+The station is owned by Marquee Broadcasting.
+KNIN-TV's transmitter is located at the Bogus Basin ski area summit in unincorporated Boise County, with its technical and news operations based out of the studios of Sinclair Broadcast Group–owned KBOI-TV (channel 2) on North 16th Street in Boise under a facilities and services agreement.

 The station signed on at the end of 1992 as KHDT-TV.
 Originally airing home shopping programming, the station raised its profile by affiliating with UPN in 1995.
 It then became a full-time general-entertainment station the next year under new KNIN-TV call letters.
-Journal Broadcast Group, the then-owner of KIVI, acquired KNIN-TV in 2009 after appealing an FCC decision denying the purchase.
+Journal Broadcast Group, then-owner of ABC affiliate KIVI-TV, acquired KNIN-TV in 2009 after appealing an FCC decision denying the purchase.
 Two years later, in the wake of a dispute between Fox and its then-affiliate, KTRV-TV, KNIN-TV replaced it as Boise's Fox affiliate.
-When Scripps acquired Journal in 2015, it could not acquire the KNIN-TV license, which was transferred to Raycom Media and later Gray Television while Scripps continued to provide services and local news programming.
-Gray has filed to trade the station to Marquee Broadcasting in exchange for television properties serving Macon, Georgia.
+When the E. W. Scripps Company merged with Journal in 2015, it could not acquire the KNIN-TV license, which was transferred to Raycom Media and later Gray Television while Scripps continued to provide services and local news programming.

+Gray traded the station to Marquee Broadcasting in exchange for television properties serving Macon, Georgia, in 2023.
+KIVI ceased to provide the newscasts at that time, with Marquee contracting with KBOI-TV to provide its news output and technical services.